certat/tuency-docs/docs/Netobjects_and_Notifications/02_rules.md

 (in case the given problem still exists).
 As destination, you can choose one or more from:

 * _Suppressed_ - we will stop informing you about matching events,
-* _Abuse-C_ - this will keep informing the abuse contact from RIPE database,
+* _RIPE Abuse Contact_ - this will keep informing the abuse contact from RIPE database,
 * any contact with _Abuse contact_ role defined for your organisation - see [managing contacts](../Managing_organisation/01_contacts.md).

 <figure markdown="span">![Available contacts](assets/contacts.png)
 _Available destinations_</figure>

 If you suppress notifications, we will ignore any defined destinations and won't sent it to anyone.
-Note that if you don't select _Abuse-C_, we will not use the RIPE abuse contact anymore for matching events.
+Note that if you don't select _RIPE Abuse Contact_, we will not use the RIPE abuse contact anymore for matching events.

 !!! tip
     We recommend managing filters on your own.
 If you need a more complex filtering than available